-All Ethernet networks share the same layer 2 implementation, but they can use several different types of layer 1.
-There is a naming convention for Ethernet layer one implementations: Data-RateSignal-TypeCable-Type
+All Ethernet networks share the same layer two implementation, but they can use several different layer one types.
+There's a naming convention for Ethernet layer one implementations: Data-RateSignal-TypeCable-Type

 Data-Rate - specifies the nominal data rate in Mbps, for instance 10 for 10 Mbps and 100 for 100 Mbps (Fast Ethernet), above 1000 Mbps (Gigabit Ethernet) the G letter is used for rates in Gbps, for instance 10G for 10 Gbps.